 HomeKit Secure Video (iOS 13.2) Footage from your home security cameras is end-to-end encrypted and stored securely in iCloud.
 Only you and the people you share the footage with can view it.
 See Set up security cameras in Home.

 CarPlay An all-new CarPlay dashboard gives you a single place to keep track of maps, audio controls, and Siri suggestions.
 Easily view the Calendar app to take a glance at the day ahead, then tap for directions or to dial in to a meeting.
-See Intro to CarPlay.
+See Intro to CarPlay and iPhone.

 Performance Face ID unlocks your device up to 30 percent faster in iOS 13.
 Apps open up to two times faster, and apps from the App Store are packaged in a new way that makes them up to 50 percent smaller.